 But the government professionalism does not stop there, no, that would be quite boring.
 Today’s New York Times tells us more about the nakey FBI fella who sent a bunch of shirtless selfies to Jill Kelley:

-He had no training in cybercrime, was not part of the cyber squad handling the case and was never assigned to the investigation.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+He had no training in cybercrime, was not part of the cyber squad handling the case and was never assigned to the investigation.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But the agent, who was not identified, continued to “nose around” about the case, and eventually his superiors “told him to stay the hell away from it, and he was not invited to briefings,” the official said…